 You must apply prior to beginning your research.
 You must have the permission of the Monmouth University IRB before identifying research subjects, beginning intervention, or collecting data.
 Check submission schedule on the Monmouth University IRB Web site for the due dates for IRB submission.

 Depending upon the level of review, you will receive a response within two business days notifying you of the status of your application regarding its completeness.
-Upon receipt of the IRB application and supporting materials, the IRB Coordinator will perform a “Completeness Check” to determine if the application is neat, organized, free of obvious content or grammatical errors, and that all necessary information is included with the application.
+Upon receipt of the IRB application and supporting materials, the IRB Coordinator will perform a “Completeness Check” to determine if the application is neat, organized, free of obvious content or grammatical errors and that all necessary information is included with the application.
 The IRB Coordinator will e-mail the application back to the Principal Investor with a list of changes necessary to consider the application complete.
-Upon completion of the requested changes, the PI should re-submit the application to the IRB Coordinator via e-mail.
+Upon completion of the requested changes, the PI should re-submit the application to the IRB Coordinator via e-mail with the changes highlighted in yellow to speed the review process.
 The Completeness Check and request for changes will be repeated by the IRB Coordinator until the application is complete.

 It is important to note that applications will not be forwarded to the IRB for review in any form until the application is deemed complete.
 The application submission date is the date at which the application is deemed complete by the IRB Coordinator.
 For the timeline of review, please see the application packet.